tiehm/iloveradio-bot/README.md

 ``vote`` is either minus, for downvote, or plus for an upvote

-``songID`` is the unique ID for the song you try to bot, you can find this by Inspect Element looking for the `date-id` attribute
+``songID`` is the unique ID for the song you try to bot, you can find this by Inspect Element looking for the `data-id` attribute

 ## Licensing